Anupam Das, Associate Professor, Department of Economics, Justice, and Policy Studies

 On what is unique about a Mount Royal education

 “At Mount Royal, we appreciate an undergraduate education and value smaller classes.
 As a professor, I get to know my students and spend a lot of one-on-one time with them.
 I include students in my research, and currently, I have two or three research assistants from my department helping me.
 In most universities, only graduate students work for professors.
 But here, students can contribute.”

-Anupam Das presenting his research findings in Lyon, France
+Anupam Das presents his research findings in Lyon, France.

 On students at Mount Royal

 “Teaching is a great experience for me as well.
 We all have limited understandings about the world.
 The more I can include my students in the discussion, the more I too get different views, learning about this world and this discipline.
 It makes me a better teacher — a better educator.”

 On learning from students

 “Working at Mount Royal is challenging and constantly evolving.
 There’s a multiplicity to the roles and obligations, but I think there is an ultimate satisfaction in knowing that you’re contributing to something bigger.